-The Ticinese welcome them like rich, distant cousins, to be served, coddled and—perhaps just a bit—tolerated.
-The Italian-speaking natives of the Ticino—a lonely 8% of the Swiss population—are a minority in their own land, dominated politically by the German-speaking Swiss and set apart from them by language and culture.
+The Ticinese welcome them like rich, distant cousins, to be served, coddled, and—perhaps just a bit—tolerated.
+The Italian-speaking natives of Ticino—a lonely 8% of the Swiss population—are a minority in their own land, dominated politically by the German-speaking Swiss and set apart from them by language and culture.

 Their Italian leanings make perfect sense.
 An enormous mountain chain blocks them from the north, pushing them inexorably toward their lingual roots.
 Most of the territory of Ticino belonged to the pre-Italian city-states of Milan and Como until 1512, when the Swiss Confederation took it by force.
 It remained a Swiss conquest until 1798, when from the confusion of Napoléon's campaigns it emerged a free canton.
 In 1803 it joined the confederation for good.